leobudima/elogii-blog/content/4pl-complete-guide.md

 ### What Is 4PL?

-A fourth party logistics provider takes the actions of a third party logistics provider and pushes them further.
+A fourth party logistics provider takes the actions of a third-party logistics provider and pushes them further.

 It does so by managing resources, infrastructure, and technology, all with the goal of building and providing optimal supply chain solutions for enterprises.